twisted/twisted/docs/core/howto/defer.rst

 Adding timeouts to ``Deferred``-returning APIs is easy.
 All we need to do is cancel the ``Deferred`` if a timeout is hit without the ``Deferred`` having a result.
-:api:`twisted.internet.defer.timeoutDeferred <timeOotDeferred>`
-provides such functionality.
+:api:`twisted.internet.defer.timeoutDeferred <timeoutDeferred>` provides such functionality.
 For example:

 .. code-block:: python